prody/ProDy/INSTALL.txt

 #.
 Add a line to your :file:`.bashrc` (or similar) script as follows
    ``export PYTHONPATH=$PYTHONPATH:/home/username/mypackages/``

-In this case you will need to install :nmwiz: separately.
+In this case you will need to install :ref:`nmwiz` separately.

 Windows
 -------------------------------------------------------------------------------